Culion leper colony

-The Culion Leper Colony is a former leprosarium located on Culion, an island in the Palawan province of the Philippines.
+The Culion leper colony is a former leprosarium located on Culion, an island in the Palawan province of the Philippines.
 It was established by the U.S. government in order to rid leprosy from the Philippine Islands through the only method known at the time: isolating all existing cases and gradually phasing out the disease from the population.
 In addition to segregating the disease from the rest of the population, the island was later established in order to offer a better opportunity for people afflicted with leprosy to receive adequate care and modern treatments.

 Historical background

 Origin of leprosy in the Philippines

-The first known origin of leprosy in the Philippines dates back to time of the first Spanish Exploration of the Philippines.
-In the sixteenth century, Franciscan Friars established a shelter for the care of those afflicted with leprosy close to their monastery in Manila, where the hospital San Juan de Dios is located.
-In 1632, the Emperor of Japan, knowing that the Spanish Catholic Church had an interest in caring for those afflicted with disease, sent one hundred and thirty four Japanese known sufferers of leprosy by ship to Manila.
+Leprosy in the Philippines dates back to time of the first Spanish exploration of the Philippines.
+In the 16th century Franciscans established a shelter for the care of those afflicted with leprosy close to their monastery in Manila, where the hospital San Juan de Dios is located.
+In 1632 the emperor of Japan, knowing that the Spanish Catholic Church had an interest in caring for those afflicted with disease, sent 134 Japanese lepers by ship to Manila.
 The Spanish Franciscans, initially reluctant to accept the shipment from the emperor, eventually took in the Japanese patients and housed them in the Hospital of San Lazaro in Manila.
-However, the emperor's shipment of Japanese citizens infected with leprosy is not attributed as the main source of Leprosy in the colonies, as the Philippines is known to have had commerce with other Asian countries known to have been afflicted with the leprosy.
+However, the Japanese citizens are not attributed as the main source of leprosy in the colonies, as the Philippines is known to have had commerce with other Asian countries known to have been afflicted with leprosy.

-By 1830, approximately four hundred lepers were patients in Leper Colonies established by Catholic priests at Manila, Cebu and Nueva Caceres.
-Those afflicted with leprosy were segregated from the rest of the population but still allowed to have contact with family, inhabitants and other members of the island.
-The purpose of the hospitals and leprosy establishments on the islands at that time wasn't to eradicate the disease or segregate it from the rest of the population but instead to provide humanitarian aid.
-The Hospital of San Lazaro in Manila was run by Franciscan Friars until September 1898, when it was turned over to the American authorities.
-The other Islands, Cebu, Palestina, and Nueva Cáceres were ordered abandoned by General Leonard Wood.
+By 1830, approximately 400 lepers were patients in leper colonies established by Catholic priests at Manila, Cebu, and Nueva Caceres.
+Those afflicted were segregated from the rest of the population but still allowed to have contact with family and other inhabitants of the island.
+The purpose of the hospitals and leprosy establishments at that time was not to eradicate the disease or segregate it from the rest of the population but instead to provide humanitarian aid.
+The Hospital of San Lazaro in Manila was run by Franciscans until September 1898, when it was turned over to the American authorities.
+The other islands of Cebu, Palestina, and Nueva Cáceres were ordered abandoned by General Leonard Wood.